 Mathematically, this is a difficult problem that has fortunately already been solved.
 We want to solve for the volume of an ‘n-ball’.
 We explain this in our revised appendix (lines x to x) and present the results in a new supplementary figure, Fig. SX.

-We also note that the situation considered here is a special case where the total quantity of adaptive divergence (d) in each derived population is held constant while the angle (θ) between them varies.
-It is possible to imagine a different case where the angle between populations is held constant but the degree of divergence changes.
+We also note that the situation considered here is a special case where the total quantity of adaptive divergence (d) in each derived population is equal and held constant while the angle (θ) between them varies.
+It is possible to imagine a different case where the angle between populations is held constant but the degree of divergence (d) changes.
 Indeed, equation A1 is solvable for any combination of d and θ.
 In the supplementary material (Fig. SX) we show how genetic parallelism is expected to decrease for populations undergoing parallel evolution (θ = 0°) but with different degrees of adaptive divergence (i.e., varying d).
 (Lines XX-YY).

 One of your main results is that when the angle of divergence is large, hybrid fitness in the parental environments is lower when parental population adapt from standing genetic variation (as compared to de novo mutations), even though segregation variance is lower for the former (352-363, 441-442, Figure 4).
 This is quite interesting, but I don't think your explanation for this result (358-363) is the correct one.
 There is no disruptive selection per se in your model (unlike implied by the mention of "fitness valley"), since fitness is assayed separately in each of the parental environments, which both include a single optimum phenotype.
 Instead, what happens under divergent selection (large theta, towards 180°C) is that, in addition to the segregation variance load, there is also a load caused by deviation of the mean phenotype from the optimum in the parental environment (so-called lag load, or mismatch load).
 The reason why this interacts with segregation variance is that, as the phenotypic variance increases, the fitness landscape (log mean fitness against mean trait) becomes broader, which reduces the lag load, for a given mismatch of the mean hybrid phenotype from the parental optimum.
 And reciprocally, for a given angle (which fully determines the mean mismatch in your model) decreasing the variance load (as occurs under adaptation from standing variation) should increase the lag load.
 Then whether overall relative fitness of hybrids increases or decreases when adapting from standing variance depends on how the lag load compares to the variance load, which itself depends (for a given angle theta) on the divergence of parental populations from their ancestor.